-It is critical to manage diet with low glycemic index foods to regulate blood sugar levels.
-Our free 8 week program is the perfect guide for women with PCOS to assist in making the necessary changes to support any natural medicines which may be used to balance hormone production.
+It is critical to manage a diet with low glycemic index foods to regulate blood sugar levels.
+Our free 8-week program is the perfect guide for women with PCOS to assist in making the necessary changes to support any natural medicines that may be used to balance hormone production.

 It is recommended to treat the adrenals as well as the ovaries and reproductive system in the case of hirsutism.
 When it comes to polycystic ovary syndrome (PCOS), underlying issues involving the immune system must be tackled to prevent the growth of cysts.
 Blood sugar levels need to be managed as well, in addition to preventing the secretion of irregularly high amounts of male hormones.

 How to manage PCOS the natural way